ToniWonKanobi/theoveranalyzed.net/posts/2015/8/31/espressoapp-and-hack-a-typeface-designed-for-source-code.md

 	<figcaption><a href="http://macrabbit.com/espresso/">Espresso</a> has a permanent place on my Dock because it's awesome.</figcaption>
 </figure>

-# Expresso, the "Web Editor" for Mac
+# Espresso, the "Web Editor" for Mac

 My code editor of choice has been with me since my [Squarespace][theoveranalyzed] days.
 The Squarespace [Developer Platform][squarespace] allowed either [Git][wikipedia] or [SFTP][wikipedia 2] methods for making changes to Developer Platform sites.
 Because I was---and in a lot of ways still am---a Git newbie, I chose SFTP instead.
 At the time, I wasn't sure what that even meant, so I went to YouTube for clues.
 I stumbled upon this [video][youtube], in which the author explained how to use the Developer Platform via SFTP using [Espresso][macrabbit], a Mac application by [MacRabbit][macrabbit 2].